-In general, the applicable maximum contribution limit depends on whether that individual has self-only or family coverage under a high deductible health plan (HDHP) on the first day of the month and whether they are eligible for a “catch-up” contribution.
+Each month an individual is eligible for an HSA, they can contribute one-twelfth of the annual maximum contribution limit.
+Typically, this limit is determined by whether the individual has self-only or family coverage under a high deductible health plan (HDHP) as of the first day of the month, as well as their eligibility for a “catch-up” contribution.

 Last-Month Rule